 Plato experienced a huge amount of personal upheaval as a result of his writing.
 His life was famous for its fascinating drama.
-Born four centuries before Christ, when Sparta defeated plague-ravaged Athens, he wrote 30 books and founded the world’s first university, called the Academy.
+Born four centuries before Christ at a time when Sparta defeated plague-ravaged Athens, he wrote thirty books and founded the world’s first university, called the Academy.

 “Plato’s importance cannot be overstated.
 He shifted humanity from a warrior society to a wisdom society.
-Today our heroes are Einstein and Shakespeare – and not knights in shining armour – because of him.”
+Today our heroes are Einstein and Shakespeare—and not knights in shining [armor]—because of him.”
 Dr. Kennedy said.

-“The result was amazing – it was like opening a tomb and finding new set of gospels written by Jesus Christ himself.
+“The result was amazing—it was like opening a tomb and finding new set of gospels written by Jesus Christ himself,” he concluded.

 Dr. Kennedy’s findings are not only surprising and important; they overthrow conventional wisdom on Plato.
-Modern historians have always denied that there were codes; now Dr Kennedy has proved otherwise.
+Modern historians have always denied that there were codes, but now, Dr. Kennedy has proven otherwise.

 He adds: “This is the beginning of something big.
 It will take a generation to work out the implications.
 All 2,000 pages contain undetected symbols.”